RobertElder/CS452/io/kernel4/readme.rst

 Screen Output Server, Train Output Server
 -----------------------------------------

 The Output Servers send screen and train outputs.
 They have a Char Buffer and send bytes as notified. ``Putc`` callers will send the character to the server and the character is queued onto the Char Buffer.
-Once it is OK to transmit, the character is popped from the Char Buffer and transmitted.
+Once it is OK to transmit by checking the CTS flag, the character is popped from the Char Buffer and transmitted.

 Train Servers